zznnaa/CSC120-FinalProject/README.md

     I would also like to create a variable network that can create the amount of edges needed based on the options avaliable in the hashtable, so that way the format of the script doesn't have to be the same for every character in order to work.

  - What was the most helpful **piece of feedback** you received while working on your project?
 Who gave it to you?
-    Although I didn't have time to implement it in my project, the most helpful piece of advice / useful bit of coding information I got was from Tillie who used .contains() instead of .equals() in her project which allowed for a level of flexibility with typos that most other games did not have.
+    Although I didn't have time to implement it in my code, the most helpful piece of advice / useful bit of coding information I got was from Tillie who used .contains() instead of .equals() in her project which allowed for a level of flexibility with typos that most other games did not have.

-    Ex.
+    Ex. userInput = "set up a campfire" userInput !== "campfire"
+        code fails

+        userInput = "set up a campfire"
+        userInput.contains("campfire")
+        code succeeds with variously accurate inputs

  - If you could go back in time and give your past self some **advice** about this project, what hints would you give?
+    I would advise my past self to start battle, training, and campfire as methods instead of independent classes!
+But I also think we had to go through the struggle of transferring that to learn why it worked, so I don't regret having made that "mistake"

  - _If you worked with a team:_ please comment on how your **team dynamics** influenced your experience working on this project.
+    I loved working with Chioma!
+Chioma's attention to detail really forced me to be specific about what I wanted to implement and why, which greatly increased my understanding of the code I was working with, and allowed us to get assistance early on for the areas we needed help with.
+She also kept track of every task, class, and method we needed to complete, which made the project feel manageable and was very useful as I'm a coder who tends to .

+    Fun fact: We worked on this project for a combined total of __ hours.